 PrEP is the use of antiretroviral drugs by HIV negative people to greatly reduce the risk of contracting HIV upon exposure.
-Unlike PEP, PrEP is taken before any potential exposure to HIV and is usually taken on an ongoing basis.
+Unlike PEP, PrEP is taken before any potential exposure to HIV and is usually taken on a daily, ongoing basis.
+If taken correctly, PrEP is highly effective at preventing the transmission of HIV.
 Currently there are two ways to access PrEP: you can get a prescription from your doctor and either purchase the drug over the counter or import the drug into Australia by ordering online.

-On 1st of April 2018, PrEP was made available through the Pharmaceutical Benefits Scheme (PBS).
-This means people with a Medicare card who have a script from a doctor can buy PrEP from any Australian pharmacy at a subsidized cost.
+PrEP is now available through the Pharmaceutical Benefits Scheme (PBS).
+This means people with a Medicare card who have a script from a doctor can buy PrEP from any Australian pharmacy at a subsidised cost.
 You will still need to pay a co-payment.
-If you do not have a Medicare Card, you can purchase PrEP online and import it from overseas for a cheaper price.
+If you do not have a Medicare card, you can purchase PrEP online and import it from overseas for a cheaper price.
 However, you will still need to get a prescription from a doctor.

-Unlike condoms, PrEP does not protect against other STIs or pregnancy so may be less applicable within a sex work context.
+Unlike condoms, PrEP does not protect against other STIs or pregnancy so the use of PrEP may be less applicable within a sex work context.
 If you are on PrEP, you should talk to your doctor about a regular HIV and STI testing schedule that is suitable to your specific needs.
-However, if you think or know you have been exposed to an STI, it is recommended you get an STI test in 7 days.
+However, if you think or know you have been exposed to an STI, it is recommended you get a STI test in 7 days.

 If you would like to know more about PrEP, including how best to access PrEP, contact your local sex worker organisation.

 Additionally, refer to the HIV & AIDS page for more information.

 PrEP on Demand